eBay Account Flagged? Here’s what to do…

 Change #2 Improve your mindset

-Karim feels that you could have the best software in the world, and even the right strategy too, but you won’t succeed in the eBay flagged account era without a bullet-proof mindset to match it.
+You can have the best software in the world, and even the right strategy too, but you won’t succeed in the eBay flagged account era without a bullet-proof mindset to match it.

 Why?
-With eBay throttling and flagging dropshippers’ accounts, Karim believes you need to be prepared to work a bit harder than before and be willing to deal with a few more setbacks along the way.
+With eBay throttling and flagging dropshippers’ accounts, you need to be prepared to work a bit harder than before and be willing to deal with a few more setbacks along the way.
 All of which is easier said than done.

 Here are a few examples of mindset shifts you need if you want to be a success: